Is Abir-Qesheth a Martial Art?

 Performs the wrong technique for the situation at hand.

-Further, it is important to note that how one trains for a "sports martial art" and how one prepares for potential life and death combat are not the same.
-Training for sport has one approach while life or death combat has a slightly different one.
-An attack which requires self-defense skill might occur in an unfamiliar place, surrounding conditions may not be on your side (slippery ground, poor lighting, bad weather, etc), your clothes may be not good for fighting, too bulky or restrictive, and confining any moves you may make.
+Further, it is important to note that how one trains for a "sports martial art" and how one prepares for potential life and death combat are not the same. i.e. training for a sport has one approach while life or death combat has a slightly different one.
+An attack which requires self-defense skills might occur in an unfamiliar place, the surrounding conditions may not be on your side (slippery ground, poor lighting, bad weather, etc), or your clothes may hinder your defensive fighting.

 A Difference in Perspective on MMA Competition